Posted in:

 Youthful

-Styria’s capital is also Austria’s second-largest city, with 283,000 inhabitants.
-Although the city has long historical roots that have stamped the cityscape, with the castle hill and the old town (which is on UNESCO’s world heritage site), Graz is one of Austria’s most youthful cities.
+Styria’s capital is also Austria’s second-largest city, with 292,000 inhabitants.
+Although the city has long historical roots that have influenced the cityscape, with the castle hill and the old town (a UNESCO world heritage site), Graz is one of Austria’s most youthful cities.
 The city boasts a total of 6 universities with a total of 45,000 students.
 This means the city has extensive events and activities catering to young people.

 Book your hotel in Graz here